 Taming Tricky Thoughts

-Comic strips are great ways for kids to capture tricky thoughts and to find ways to talk back to these thoughts.
+Comic strips are effective anxiety art choices for kids to capture tricky thoughts and to find ways to talk back to these thoughts.
 Images 5 – 7 show only three of ten images created by a 15-year-old boy who used his story about worry to walk through therapeutic steps needed to conquer his fears and the tricky thoughts that created the worries.